OpenPrinting/pappl-retrofit/README.md

 ```
 for more options.

-Use the "--debug" argument for verbose logging in your terminal window.
+Use the `--debug` argument for verbose logging in your terminal window.

 ## EXAMPLE PRINTER APPLICATION